-WA, U.S. Energy Dept. reach deal to address 2 leaking nuke waste tanks
+Deal reached to address 2 leaking nuke waste tanks

 “It’s been a priority for the state of Washington to address leaking tanks in a way that protects nearby communities and the Columbia River,” said Ecology Department Director Laura Watson.
 “We know that ongoing vigilance and commitment will be needed to fully address these risks.”

-But state Rep. Gerry Pollet, D-Seattle, a longtime Hanford critic, noted the deal could allow the tanks to leak for years.
+But state Rep. Gerry Pollet, D-Seattle, a long-time Hanford critic, noted the deal could allow the tanks to leak for years.

 “Letting a high-level nuclear waste tank continue to leak for years or decades is a dereliction of our state’s duty to protect our Columbia River, protect our groundwater, to enforce our most fundamental hazardous waste laws and adds to the history of violating Treaty rights at Hanford,” said Pollet, director of watchdog group Heart of America Northwest.

-The Department of Energy manages the nation’s largest collection of radioactive waste, located on the 580-square-mile (1,502 square kilometer) Hanford site, which is about 200 miles (322 kilometers) southeast of Seattle.
+The Department of Energy manages the nation’s largest collection of radioactive waste, located on the 580-square mile (1,502 square kilometer) Hanford site, which is about 200 miles (322 kilometers) southeast of Seattle.

 Under the agreement, the Energy Department will:

-— Cover the T and B tank farms with surface barriers to prevent rain or snowmelt from seeping into the tanks, and to slow the migration of leaked waste toward the groundwater.
+—Cover the T and B tank farms with surface barriers to prevent rain or snowmelt from seeping into the tanks, and to slow the migration of leaked waste toward the groundwater.

-— Develop a response plan for future leaks from older single-walled tanks, some of which date to World War II.
+—Develop a response plan for future leaks from older single-walled tanks, some of which date to World War II.

-— Evaluate the viability of installing a ventilation system to evaporate liquid waste in Tank B-109.
+—Evaluate the viability of installing a ventilation system to evaporate liquid waste in Tank B-109.

 Tank B-109 holds about 123,000 gallons of waste (465,605 liters), with about 13,000 gallons (49,210 liters) of residual liquid form.
 T-111 holds an estimated 397,000 (1,502,808 liters) gallons of waste; about 37,000 gallons (140,060 liters) is liquid waste within sludge.